MrKatzenGaming/BTT-Studio/README.md

 # BTT-Studio

-A modification for Super Mario Odyssey made to make grindin BTT segmnts easier.
+A modification for Super Mario Odyssey made to make grindin BTT segments easier.

 ## Installing